z0x010/treasurebox/README.md

         sudo tbox-init-drive /dev/sdXX

-  4.
-    1. (Optional) enable Time Machine Backup Service
+    - Optionally, enable Time Machine Backup Service

         sudo tbox-init-timemachine

-    2. Configure Time Machine on your Mac using the login of 'user' and password 'live'
+    - Configure Time Machine on your Mac using the login of 'user' and password 'live'

-  5. reboot your Treasure Box
+  4. reboot your Treasure Box

         sudo reboot

-  6. Access Treasure Box from other machines on your network
+  5. Access http://treasurebox.local, username/password is the name of the service

 ## SSH

 You can access your treasurebox via SSH, using the password "live".

     ssh user@treasurebox.local

 ## Development
 If you would like to improve TreasureBox please feel free to contact me,